 11. If you were at one time a believer in the Christian God, what caused you to deny His existence?

 Very long story, better check out this tag or this post if you want the summary.
-The brief, brief summary: having faith in god didn’t make the slightest bit of difference in my life.
+The brief, brief summary: having faith in god didn’t make the slightest bit of difference in my life and no one could give me a compelling reason to believe.

 12. Do you believe the world would be better off without religion?